Adam Zindani: Stereophonics

 On 20 May 2007, at BBC Radio 1's Big Weekend in Preston, Zindani joined Stereophonics on stage.
 Zindani continued to tour with the band for the remainder of the Pull the Pin tour, playing lead guitar and backing vocals.
 He was credited for writing and performing on two of the band's tracks, "You're My Star" and "My Own Worst Enemy".
 On "You're My Star", he sang backing vocals and played lead guitar, whereas, on "My Own Worst Enemy", he only played lead guitar.
 He was made an official member of the band leaving the future of Casino hanging in the balance.
 Casino's debut album was funded by the money Zindani made touring with Stereophonics.

 With the group he has recorded the albums Keep Calm and Carry On in 2009, Graffiti on the Train in 2013, Keep the Village Alive in 2015, Scream Above the Sounds in 2017, Kind in 2019 and Oochya in 2022.

 Personal life

 Zindani still lives in Birmingham, while other members of Stereophonics have all moved to London.
 Not much is known of his personal life but in Stereophonics interviews he has mentioned his children.
 He has also appeared on Soccer AM with fellow Stereophonics member Kelly Jones.

 Adam is a Birmingham City F.C fan.
-Adam attended St Bernard's Roman Catholic Primary School in Moseley before moving to Kings Heath and entering Baverstock School, Druids Heath, Birmingham.
-He was a keen snooker player, going to his local club in Kings Heath.
+Adam attended St Bernard's Roman Catholic Primary School in Moseley before moving to Kings Heath and entering Wheelers Lane Seniors Kings Heath, Birmingham.
+He was a keen table tennis player and snooker player, going to his local club in Kings Heath.
 He didn't start to play the guitar until after his 16th birthday.